First Comes Love, Then Comes Murder

 So DNA from Leslie Prier's fingernails is sent to a private lab.

-Or do you both have training in genetic genealogies?
+Not even in 2010.
+Or do you both have training in genetic genealogy?

 We've taken courses for training for that, but we're both kind of beginners at it.

-To see where it matches, what results are you now looking at?
+So you've submitted this DNA to see where it matches.
+What results are you now looking at?

-We had some pretty low matches that we were working with at first because they were US-based.
+We had some pretty low matches that we were working with at first because they were U.S. based.

 There was a lot of public information on the family trees.